 |

 During the past 24 hours, solar activity was moderate.
-Eight active sunspot regions were on the visble disk with an M1.2 flare produced.
-The solar wind speed increased to a peak value of about 670 km/s and the geomagnetic field was at minor storm levels for 3 hours, and active levles for 15 hours. |
+Six active sunspot regions were on the visble disk with three M-class flares produced.
+The solar wind speed decreased to about 580 km/s.
+The geomagnetic field was at quiet to unsettled levels.
+The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels. |

-Within the next three days, solar activity is expected to be low to moderate with chances for M-class flares.
-The geomagnetic field is expected to be at storm levels on 7 Sep and active levels on 8-9 Sep due to the effects of the recurrent coronal hole high speed stream and CME on 4 Sep.
-The greater than 2 MeV electron flux at geosynchronous orbit is expected to reach minor storm levels on 8-9 Sep. |
+Within the next three days, solar activity is expected to be mainly moderate.
+The geomagnetic field will reach isolated active or minor storm levels on 16-17 Oct due to the effects of several CMEs on 11 and 13 Oct.
+It will be quiet to unsettled for the rest of the time.
+The greater than 2 MeV electron flux at geosynchronous orbit will maintain at minor storm levels on 15 Oct. |

 |